-(a) A service plan shall be completed for each adult and child consumer, including dependent children receiving services from a residential or halfway house facility.
+- (a) A service plan shall be completed for each adult and child consumer, including dependent children receiving services from a residential or halfway house facility.
 The service plan is performed with the active participation of the consumer and a support person or advocate, if requested by the consumer.
 In the case of children under the age of sixteen (16), it is performed with the participation of the parent or guardian, if allowed by law, and the child as age and developmentally appropriate.
 The service plan shall provide the formation of measurable service objectives and reflect ongoing changes in goals and objectives based upon consumer's progress or preference or the identification of new needs, challenges, and problems.
-The service plan shall be completed by a LBHP or Licensure Candidate.

-(b) The service plan is developed after and based on information obtained in the assessment and includes the evaluation of the assessment information by the clinician and the consumer.

-(c) The service plan must have an overall general focus on recovery which, for adults, may include goals like employment, independent living, volunteer work, or training, and for children, may include areas like school and educational concerns and assisting the family in caring for the child in the least restrictive level of care.

-(d) Service plan updates should occur at a minimum of every six (6) months during which outpatient services are provided.
-Service plan updates shall occur at a minimum of once every thirty (30) days during which services are provided for levels of care with ASAM Level 3 (residential and inpatient services).

-(e) Service plans, both comprehensive and update, must include dated signatures of the consumer (if over age 14), the parent/guardian (if the consumer is under age sixteen (16) and allowed by law), and the LBHP or Licensure Candidate.
+The service plan shall be completed by a LBHP or Licensure Candidate. - (b) The service plan is developed after and based on information obtained in the assessment and includes the evaluation of the assessment information by the clinician and the consumer. - (c) The service plan must have an overall general focus on recovery which, for adults, may include goals like employment, independent living, volunteer work, or training, and for children, may include areas like school and educational concerns and assisting the family in caring for the child in the least restrictive level of care. - (d) Service plan updates should occur at a minimum of every six (6) months while outpatient services are provided.
+Service plan updates shall occur at a minimum of once every thirty (30) days while halfway house, residential, or medically supervised withdrawal management services are provided. - (e) Service plans, both comprehensive and update, must include dated signatures of the consumer (if age fourteen [14] or older), the parent/guardian (if required by law), and the LBHP or Licensure Candidate.
+If a minor is eligible to self-consent to treatment pursuant to state law, a parent/guardian signature is not required.
 Licensure candidate signatures must be co-signed by a fully-licensed LBHP in good standing.
-Signatures must be obtained after the service plan is completed.

-(f) Compliance with 450:18-7-81 shall be determined by a review of the clinical records, interviews with staff and consumers, and other facility documentation.
+Signatures must be obtained after the service plan is completed. - (f) Compliance with 450:18-7-81 shall be determined by a review of the clinical records, interviews with staff and consumers, and other facility documentation.